portworx/helm/charts/px/README.md

 [debug] SERVER: "127.0.0.1:39771"

 [debug] Original chart version: ""
-[debug] CHART PATH: /root/k8s-1.7/helm/charts/px
+[debug] CHART PATH: /root/helm/charts/px

 Error: Job failed: DeadlineExceeded
 ```
 This error indicates that the pre-install hook for the helm chart has failed to run to completion correctly.
 Verify that the etcd URL is accessible.
-This error is also visible on kubernetes cluster with version below 1.8
+This error occurs on kubernetes cluster(s) with version below 1.8
 Follow the below steps to check the reason for failure.

 ```